baokiddy/streamlit_apps/README.md

 # streamlit_apps

 # Reproducing the test app
-To recreate this app on your own computer, you'll need conda and a compatible version of Python; the latest version of conda and Python 3.9.12 is recommended, as later releases are not continuously supported.
+To recreate this app on your own computer, you'll need conda and a compatible version of Python; the latest version of conda (23.1.0) and Python 3.9.12 are recommended, as later releases are not continuously supported.
 These steps can be repeated and modified for different repos + apps with variable requirements, but be sure you're using compatible versions of both conda and python to avoid errors.

 ### Start by cloning the repository.